China's Tencent, Warner Music partner for music streaming

 Online piracy has long been a scourge of the music industry, and China is no exception.
 Consumers are used to not paying for licensed media products, often streaming the latest TV shows online for free or buying pirated versions of video games.

-Free music streaming has also recently courted controversy, with U.S. singer Taylor Swift pulling her entire catalog from streaming service Spotify.
+Free music streaming has also recently courted controversy, with U.S. singer Taylor Swift pulling her entire catalogue from streaming service Spotify.
 This reignited debate about whether music should be given away and whether services like Spotify pay artists enough.
+(Reporting by Paul Carsten; Editing by Miral Fahmy)